 Kayonna has been a resident of District 7 since 2004, but since Katrina, has lived in various areas including Baton Rouge, LA.
 She returned to New Orleans in 2015 to assist with her grandfather, Nathan Dupree.
 Since his passing, she has resided in Gentilly with her mother and Lance advocating for children of New Orleans and being an asset to her community.

 As a member of the Order of Eastern Star, Queen of Sheba #7, Kayonna serves as Treasurer and also sings soprano as a part of the New Orleans Gospel Soul Children.
 She is also a part of the Louisiana Federation or Democratic Women, New Orleans Coalition, a member of the Educational Committee in the community improvement organization NOLA Black Wall Street, and the Independent Women’s Organization New Orleans.
 She currently interns for BAR None, a non-profit grassroots-minded organization offering seven elements of service to currently and formerly incarcerated African Americans.
 These seven elements of service include: therapeutic healing, education, entrepreneurship, arts, homes, community-driven justice, and partnership.

-District 7 covers parts of Algiers, parts of Uptown, Mid-City, and the 7th Ward which covers Treme, St. Bernard, and Gentilly.
+District 7 covers parts of Algiers, parts of Downtown, and the 7th Ward which covers Treme, St. Bernard, and Gentilly.

 Values/Why I'm Running

 • Truth Matters.
 Our district and city deserve school board members who will be committed to transparency and accountability.
 Our families and parents deserve truth as opposed to carefully constructed reporting of outcomes that is nothing more than clever marketing.